Architectural Ornaments and Where To Put the Tree

 Location, Location, Location

 With all these extra ornaments, you need a place to put a bigger tree.
 As you explore our floor plans, look for layouts with bay windows or alcoves facing the more public areas.
-Here are three plans from our Exclusive Design Studio that can easily accommodate holiday trees.
+Here’s a design that can easily accommodate a holiday tree.

 Eichler-inspired Plan 438-1 by architect Robert Nebolon, has a good spot in the glassy alcove.